m-lab/ndt-server/spec/ndt7-protocol.md

 all these reasons we say that ndt7 performs application-level measurements.

-The presence of network issues (e.g. interference or congestion) should cause ndt7 to yield "bad" measurement results, where bad is implicitly defined by comparison to the maximum theoretical speed of the end-to-end connection (often times the Wi-Fi or landline data-link bitrate).
+The presence of network issues (e.g. interference or congestion) should cause ndt7 to yield worse measurement results, relative to the expected speed of the end-to-end connection.
+The expected speed of a BBR connection on an unloaded network is the bitrate of the slowest hop in the measurement path, and the slowest hop is usually also the last hop.
 Extra information obtained using `TCP_INFO` should help an expert reading the results of a ndt7 experiment to better understand what could be the root cause of such performance issues.